-We intend to take the following steps to improve the due diligence conducted to further mitigate any risk that the necessary Conflict Minerals in our products could benefit armed groups in the Covered Countries:
+The Company has taken or intends to take the following steps to improve the due diligence conducted to further mitigate any risk that the necessary Conflict Minerals in the Company's products could benefit armed groups in the Covered Countries:

 - a.
-Include a Conflict Minerals flow-down clause in new or renewed supplier contracts. - b.
+Include a Conflict Minerals flow-down clause in new or renewed supplier contracts, which 1) references annual participation in PSI's conflict mineral survey, 2) discourages sourcing from Covered Countries, and 3) requires that the supply chain of custody is described and accounted for if the supplier uses materials from Covered Countries. - b.
 Engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses. - c.
-Engage any of our suppliers found to be supplying us with 3TG from sources that support conflict in the Covered Countries to establish an alternative source of 3TG that does not support such conflict. - d.
-Work with the OECD and relevant trade associations to define and improve best practices and build leverage over the supply chain in accordance with the OECD Guidance. - e.
-Continue devising and developing a strategy for managing and mitigating Conflict Minerals risk in our supply chain.
+Review the OECD and RMI websites to keep abreast of new developments and recommendations. - d.
+Continue devising and developing a strategy for managing and mitigating Conflict Minerals risk in the Company's supply chain.